-Because cannabis or marijuana remains a Schedule I drug in the United States and rigorous studies are lacking on the safety and efficacy of any specific cannabis product as a treatment for pain, the Task Force did not include cannabis as a specific focus of our recommendations.
-(According to the DEA, Schedule I drugs, substances, or chemicals are defined as drugs with no currently accepted medical use and a high potential for abuse and although cannabis or marijuana is legal for medical use in several states, it is illegal at the federal level).
-However, with the increased public interest in using some forms of cannabis as a means of pain treatment, more research and data are needed to ascertain the risk and benefits in order to make recommendations.27 THIS PAGE LEFT INTENTIONALLY BLANK
+Because cannabis, or marijuana, remains a Schedule I drug in the United States and rigorous studies are lacking on the safety and efficacy of any specific cannabis product as a treatment for pain, the Task Force did not include cannabis as a specific focus of our recommendations.
+(According to the U.S. Drug Enforcement Administration [DEA], Schedule I drugs, substances, or chemicals are defined as drugs with no currently accepted medical use and a high potential for abuse; although marijuana/ cannabis is legal for medical use in several states, it is illegal at the federal level.)
+However, with the increased public interest in using some forms of cannabis as a means of pain treatment, more research and data are needed to ascertain the risk and benefits to make recommendations.27

-2. CLINICAL BEST PRACTICES
+CLINICAL BEST PRACTICES

 In pain management, a critical part of providing comprehensive care is a thorough initial evaluation, including assessment of both the medical and the probable biopsychosocial factors causing or contributing to a pain condition.
 A second critical step is to develop a treatment plan to address the causes of pain and to manage pain that persists despite treatment.
-Quality pain diagnosis and management can alter opioid prescribing both by offering alternatives to opioids and by clearly stating when they may be appropriate.8 Several recent clinical practice guidelines (CPGs) for best practices for chronic pain management agree on specific recommendations for mitigating opioid-related risk through risk assessment, including screening for risks such as depression, active or prior history of SUDs, family history of SUD, and childhood trauma, among other issues, prior to initiating opioids; medication dosing thresholds; consideration of drug-drug interactions, with specific medications and drug-disease interactions; risk assessment and mitigation (e.g., patient-provider treatment agreements); drug screening/testing; prescription drug monitoring programs; and access to non-pharmacologic treatments.
+Quality pain diagnosis and management can alter opioid prescribing both by offering alternatives to opioids and by clearly stating when they may be appropriate.8 Several recent clinical practice guidelines (CPGs) for best practices for chronic pain management agree on specific recommendations for mitigating opioid-related risk through risk assessment, including screening for risks (e.g., depression, active or prior history of SUDs, family history of SUD, childhood trauma) prior to initiating opioids; medication dosing thresholds; consideration of drug-drug interactions, with specific medications and drug-disease interactions; risk assessment and mitigation (e.g., patient-provider treatment agreements); drug screening/testing; prescription drug monitoring programs; and access to nonpharmacologic treatments.
 Clinical practice guidelines for best practices that only promote and prioritize minimizing opioid administration run the risk of undertreating pain, especially when the cause of the pain is uncertain or cannot be reduced through non-opioid approaches.

-To continue improving quality of pain care in the current environment of opioid-related risks, experts have noted several key challenges associated with clinical best practices.
+To continue improving quality of pain care in the current environment of opioid-related risks, experts have noted several key challenges associated with clinical best practices (CBPs).
 First, there is the need to increase the use of CPGs, as indicated in specific patient groups delineated by their underlying diagnosis or cause of pain (e.g., arthritis, postoperative, neuropathic), comorbidities, psychosocial characteristics (e.g., social support, stress), demographics, and settings (e.g., hospital, perioperative, primary care, emergency department [ED]).
-Second, access to effective pain management treatments must be improved through adoption of clinical best practices in medical and dental practice and clinical health systems.28 Third, clinical best practices for pain management should be better incorporated into the routine training of clinicians,29 with special attention to residency training to meet the needs of patients treated in each specialty.^{8,15} Finally, quality care must be adequately reimbursed.
+Second, access to effective pain management treatments must be improved through adoption of clinical best practices in medical and dental practice and clinical health systems.28 Third, clinical best practices for pain management should be better incorporated into the routine training of clinicians,29 with special attention to residency training to meet the needs of patients treated in each specialty.815 Finally, quality care must be adequately reimbursed.